I-is-as-I-does/Webpack-Starter/README.md

 ### dist/index.html

-Exemple of how to call compiled main.js and (optional) main.css in an html file
+Exemple of how to call compiled main.js and main.css in an html file

 ```html
 <!DOCTYPE html>